Badgerati/Pode/README.md

 * Use the full power of PowerShell, want a REST API for NUnit?
 Go for it!
 * Ability to write dynamic files in PowerShell using Pode, or other third-party template engines
 * Can use yarn package manager to install bootstrap, or other frontend libraries
+* Setup async timers to be used as one off tasks, or for housekeeping services

 ## Install